-The speaker of this poem begins by referencing the “mirror” that will haunt him throughout the poems entirety.
+The speaker of ‘Moments of Vision’ begins by referencing the “mirror” that will haunt him throughout the entirety of the poem.
 He speaks of this mirror as something that makes men transparent.
 By viewing themselves within it, men can see through the facade they may wear on a day to day basis, to their true selves.

 The speaker knows this mirror exists, but is unsure who wields it.
 He wants to know who has to power force “you and me” to see “ourselves,” “breast-bared.”
 The vulnerability, while important, is uncomfortable and often time hard to accept.
 He refers to this image of himself as being a “spectacle” it is entertaining, as it will show him everything he does not realize about himself.

 Who lifts that mirror

 And throws our mind back on us, and our heart,

 The next five lines also begin with the same two words, “That mirror.”
 In this section of ‘Moments of Vision,’ “That mirror” is said to have “magic” that is able to “penetrate him like a dart.”
 There is no hiding from it, it will cut right to the core of who one is.
 It might be a painful process but there is nothing one can do to stop it.

 The next two lines once more ask who it is that “lifts the mirror” up to the speaker and his companion, and forces their minds “back on us, and our heart.”
 More simply, he is repeating his previous question by asking, who is it that forces us to see our minds and hearts so clearly?
 This question is almost an accusation as if the speaker is irritated by the fact that he is made to confront himself.